-Be sure to record all data on birds captured on an approved data form and forward copies to Texas Parks and Wildlife in Austin.
-This is a necessary part of your permit requirements.
-Landowners who are certified through Parks and Wildlife and actively participating in trapping brown-headed cowbirds will be provided with self-addressed envelopes and data forms on a weekly basis.
-ALL information submitted to TPW is strictly confidential.
+Be sure to record all data on birds captured on an approved data form and forward copies to Unites States Fish and Wildlife Office in Albuquerque, New Mexico.
+Landowners who are actively participating in trapping brown-headed cowbirds must submit their data by January 31st each year.
 Submit data to: